-o duly authorized. gistiant has dury caused this report to be signed on its behan by the undersigned DATE: September 30, 2011 ALLIED MOTION TECHNOLOGIES INC. By: /s/ Richard D. Smith Richard D. Smith Executive Chairman of the Board and Chief Financial Officer
+Pursuant to the requirements of the Securities Excl report to be signed on its behalf by the undersigned hange Act of 1934, the Registrant has duly caused this thereunto duly authorized.
+DATE: August 12, 2011 ALLIED MOTION TECHNOLOGIES INC. By: /s/ Richard D. Smith Executive Chairman of the Board and Chief Financial Officer